CHUAGAYGAY/IDAssignment1/README.md

 ## Design Process
 For my ID Assignment 1, I decided to go with "Project Example Idea 2", which tasks me to build/create a personal portfolio website specifically for myself.
 Since one of the main goals of having a personal portfolio website is mainly for recruiters to hire me as an applicant, I must present my portfolio website with visually appealing visuals and contents about me.
 Furthermore, the website must also be optimized for mobile-users.
 Therefore, I will then have a higher chance of getting hired from the recruiters who viewed my website.
 While I was brainstorming ideas, I tried to look from the perspective of the users/recruiters who are using my website, such as:

 **User Stories**
 - As a user/recruiter, I want to know about the purpose of this website clearly with no confusion.
 - As a user/recruiter, I would want to contact the creater of this website without any hassle.
 - As a user/recruiter, I would want to be able to navigate through the website with ease.
 - As a user/recruiter, I would like the contents of the website to be intelligible with no difficulty in reading.
-- As a user/recruiter, I would want the website to be compatible for all devices. (e.g Mobile-Friendly)
+- As a user/recruiter, I would want the website to be compatible for all devices. (e.g Mobile-Friendly).

 ## Features
 **Current Working Features**